redhat-cip/python-dciclient/README.md

-  jobstate-list                List all jobstates. jobstate-show                Show a jobstate. purge                        Purge soft-deleted resources. remoteci-attach-test         Attach a test to a remoteci. remoteci-create              Create a remoteci. remoteci-delete              Delete a remoteci. remoteci-get-data            Retrieve data field from a remoteci. remoteci-list                List all remotecis. remoteci-list-test           List tests attached to a remoteci. remoteci-refresh-keys        Refresh a remoteci key pair. remoteci-reset-api-secret    Reset a remoteci api secret. remoteci-show                Show a remoteci. remoteci-unattach-test       Unattach a test to a remoteci. remoteci-update              Update a remoteci. team-create                  Create a team. team-delete                  Delete a team. team-list                    List all teams. team-show                    Show a team. team-update                  Update a team. test-create                  Create a test. test-delete                  Delete a test. test-list                    List all tests. test-show                    Show a test. topic-attach-team            Attach a team to a topic. topic-create                 Create a topic. topic-delete                 Delete a topic.
+  jobstate-list                List all jobstates. jobstate-show                Show a jobstate. purge                        Purge soft-deleted resources. remoteci-create              Create a remoteci. remoteci-delete              Delete a remoteci. remoteci-get-data            Retrieve data field from a remoteci. remoteci-list                List all remotecis. remoteci-refresh-keys        Refresh a remoteci key pair. remoteci-reset-api-secret    Reset a remoteci api secret. remoteci-show                Show a remoteci. remoteci-update              Update a remoteci. team-create                  Create a team. team-delete                  Delete a team. team-list                    List all teams. team-show                    Show a team. team-update                  Update a team. topic-attach-team            Attach a team to a topic. topic-create                 Create a topic. topic-delete                 Delete a topic.